Meet Lauren Hersh

 A Little More

-I grew up in the Chicagoland area with a deep appreciation for the intersection of art, math, and science, but what has always driven me most is the ability to create solutions that genuinely help people.
-From a young age, I was drawn to problem-solving through design, spending hours sketching and building ideas that blended creativity with function.
-Outside of my work, I find inspiration in nature, whether through gardening, walking, or practicing yoga.
-These passions have shaped my approach to design, pushing me to create solutions that are not only innovative but also sustainable, inclusive, and focused on making a real impact in people's lives.
+I grew up in the Chicagoland area with an early interest in the intersection of art, math, and science, but what has always driven me most is the ability to create solutions that genuinely help people.
+From a young age, I was drawn to problem-solving through design, often spending time sketching and building ideas that combined creativity with function.
+These early experiences shaped the way I think about design today, not just as a creative practice, but as a way to respond to real needs and improve everyday experiences.